maciejmatczak/more-organic/README.md

 The whole idea for this design is to be kind of _organic_.
 Edges are naturally created form particular elements being _melted_ with each other.
 I am proud of that one.

-Footprints from KiCAD were "redesigned" in OpenSCAD as well (basic shapes).
+Some footprints from KiCAD were "redesigned" in OpenSCAD as well (basic shapes).

 Different coordinate system between this 2 worlds (KiCAD and OpenSCAD) is not fun.
 Also, KiCAD and it's weird `(0, 0)` placement.